 Bow Cottage is situated in the pretty village of West Hoathly.
 Nestled within the High Weald AONB, the house is in striking distance of some of West Sussex’s best walks and cycling routes, perfect for taking in the landscape of rolling hills, woodlands and open heathlands.

-For those keen to explore the culinary delights of the region, the house is wonderfully located for some of the south-east’s best restaurants.
-There are two highly acclaimed pubs in the village: The Cat is only a few minutes walk away, pouring real ale from local breweries and English sparkling wine alongside an ever-changing menu in its 16th-century dining room; The Fox is much-loved by locals for its excellent seasonal fare, and is a perfect spot to enjoy an evening meal in the warmth of an open fire.
 Gravetye Manor, with its Michelin-starred dining room, is less than a 10-minute drive from West Hoathly.
 The restaurant is surrounded by a magnificent Victorian kitchen garden, designed by renowned horticulturist William Robinson, in which much of the produce for the changing seasonal menu is grown.

-The Borde Hill estate, less than a 20-minute drive from the cottage, is worth a visit both for its magnificent Elizabethan manor house and its nationally renowned grounds.
+Borde Hill estate, less than a 20-minute drive from the cottage, is worth a visit both for its magnificent Elizabethan manor house and its nationally renowned grounds.
 Spanning 2,300 acres, the Grade II-listed heritage parkland and ancient woodland is planted with an array of native and exotic varieties.
-The botanic gardens at Wakehurst are also nearby.
-The home of the millennium seed bank, the grounds at Wakehurst encompass walled gardens, meadows, glades and valleys.
+The botanic gardens at

 There are several highly regarded schools in the local area, both state and private, including a Church of England primary school only a minute’s walk from the cottage.
 Cumnor House Sussex prep school, Hurstpierpoint College, and Ardingly College are all nearby.
-Further excellent schools less than an hour’s drive away include Rodean School, Brighton College and Tonbridge School.
+Further excellent schools less than an hour’s drive awayinclude Rodean School, Brighton College and Tonbridge School.

 Daily amenities, such as a supermarket, pharmacy and post office, as well as an array of cafés, the town of East Grinstead is just over a 10-minute drive away.
 From East Grinsted station there are direct train services to London Bridge and London Victoria in under an hour.
 Alternately, the city can be reached in just over an hour by car, and Gatwick airport in 20 minutes for international connections.